 - Rinse split peas and pick out any small stones

-- Place a large dutch oven over medium heat and add the peas, ham hock, thyme, water and 1 teaspoon salt.
+- Place a large dutch oven over medium heat and add the peas, ham hock, thyme, water and 1 teaspoon salt and bring to a simmer.

-- Bring to a simmer, cover and cook for 1 hour.
+- Cover and cook for 1 hour.
 After an hour the peas will begin to break down.

 - 1 pound dried split peas 2 1/2 cups